ragulsuryas/ragulsuryas/README.md

+Hi :)

-Software Engineer working in the travel-tech industry, building scalable systems and microservices.
-As a hobby, I enjoy training deep neural networks.
+I’m a Software Engineer in the travel-tech industry, and as a hobby I enjoy building deep neural nets from scratch.

-Email: ragulsuryasundarraj@gmail.com
+📫 ragulsuryasundarraj@gmail.com